-With the advances in artificial intelligence (AI), there have been a lot of buzzwords going around: bot, chatbot, virtual assistant, voice assistant, voicebot along with technologies Automatic Speech Recognition (ASR), Speech-to-Text (STT) and Natural Language Understanding (NLU).
+With the advances in artificial intelligence (AI), there have been a lot of buzzwords going around: bot, chatbot, virtual assistant, voice assistant, and voicebot along with technologies used to build them, such as Speech-to-Text, Natural Language Understanding (NLU), Speech-to-Intent, and Text-to-Speech.
 The lack of standardization of terms makes things difficult even for AI experts.
 Let’s unwrap what they mean.

 What’s a chatbot?